 Laurel from National Admissions: The transformation Instructors see in the first few days on a course is amazing; students form into teammates and then friends.
 Students, who at one point couldn’t pull their heads up from their phones, become engaged and present.
 They learn to have each other’s backs and work as a team to find a solution.
 They put the choice and the consequence together as they realize their mistakes.
 When students are faced with frustration from their teammates because they don’t agree, they find a way back to communication and solutions and work as a group to resolve it.
 Students can’t escape their problems by waiting until the bell rings and disappear until the next day, or shut their bedroom door and escape into social media.
 It doesn’t work that way in the outdoors.
 The problem is there, and so is the solution.
 They have to compromise, listen to each other and make it work in real time.
 It’s real life—which is what we’re all preparing for.
 And it can be so much fun—the views, the evening meetings with your crewmates, early morning starts to hikes or paddles, the scenery, the wildlife.

-What do students look forward to doing at your School?
+What do students look forward to doing?

 Nick from Student Services in Baltimore: Backpacking through the incredible wilderness of Dolly Sods and the Appalachian Trail and canoeing on the historic Potomac and seeing the vast array of birdlife are a few highlights.
 Students who get to kayak on the beautiful Nanitkoke river might see a rare Golden Eagle.
 They will also engage in meaningful lessons on leadership and compassion, and meet students from all over the country who are excited for an adventure and to make new friends.